Mim-Hakkani/Medical-care-center/README.md

 # Hakkani Medical center

-This project was bootstrapped with [Live Link](https://hakkani-medical-center.web.app/).
+This project was bootstrapped with
 Live Link :https://hakkani-medical-center.web.app/
 ## Our Services